sbseo/sbseo.github.io/_pages/about.md

   address:

 news: false  # includes a list of news items
-description: test
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I am a software engineer at Yahoo, search query understanding team.
-My research interests are machine learning, natural language processing, and information retrieval, primarily focusing on the interaction between multi-modalities.
+I am a software engineer at [Yahoo!
+Search](http://search.yahoo.com) query understanding team.

+Before joining Yahoo, I was a graduate researcher at the [UIUC](http://illinois.edu), where I also was certified as Teacher Scholar.
+My research interests are **machine learning**, **natural language processing**, and **information retrieval**, primarily focusing on the interaction between multi-modalities.

-Before that, I was a graduate researcher at the University of Illinois at Urbana-Champaign (UIUC), where I also was certified as a Teacher Scholar.
-I received my Master's degrees in Computer Science and Applied Mathematics from UIUC in 2021 and 2022.
-I was awarded by the Korean government scholarship program for study abroad in the area of Artificial Intelligence.
+I received my Master's degrees in Computer Science and Applied Mathematics at the UIUC in 2021 and 2022.